analogdevicesinc/TMC-EvalSystem/README.md

 For detailed changelog, see commit history.

+### Version 3.10.7: (Released)
+ * Various bug fixes for TMC9660-3PH-PARAM-Eval and TMC9660-STEPPER-PARAM-Eval.
+ * Removed TMC9660-Eval from the project.

+### Version 3.10.6: (Pre-release)
+ * Added support for STAP command for TMC9660-3PH-Eval and TMC9660-STEPPER-Eval.

 ### Version 3.10.5: (Released)
  * Included TMC9660-3PH-Eval and TMC9660-STEPPER-Eval to the project.
  * Removed TMC2590 from both API and TMC-EvalSystem project because the IC is available for last time buy only.
 Whereas the eval is not available anymore.